iad-os/nightswatch/README.md

       roles: idtoken.roles
 ```

-⚠️ IdToken may be different from an issuer to an other and which claim is included can be configured.
+⚠️ IdToken may differ between issuer; which claim to include can also be configured.
 Please refer to your IDP documentation.

 ### The Token Set claims